A unique program in Canada

 What do Member Organizations get?

 Access to Data: Half the challenge is getting the data you need- CDP takes care of the hard part.
 Members benefit from direct access to over $1 million worth of relevant and credible community data products capturing trends and conditions related to hundreds of topics at the smallest geographies available for the entire country.
 The entire CDP data repository is available from a members-only online catalogue.
-The program has created a unique compendium of over 750 data products from over 25 public and private sector data providers offering data at municipal and sub-municipal geographies.
+The program has created a unique compendium of over 800 data products from 20 public and private sector data providers offering data at municipal and neighbourhood geographies.

 Training & Capacity Building: Data can be intimidating.
 That’s why CDP’s services are designed to reach members with a range of skills and knowledge, from power data users to data novices.
 Services include customized training, email and phone support, access to web-based data access and analysis tools, and webinars connecting members to a Canada-wide network of like-minded community data users.
 The CDP team is committed to building the capacity of members to access and use data to tell their stories and make evidence-backed decisions.

-Networking: The CDP connects a growing and dynamic network of over 2,300 individuals, working in over 500 municipal and community sector organizations across the country.
+Cross-Canada Networking: The CDP connects a growing and dynamic network of over 1,500 individuals, working in over 350 municipal and community sector organizations across the country.
 An annual meeting, newsletters, community data stories, and live and recorded webinar events all contribute to raising awareness about evidence-based social development.
 Hosting a Community Data Consortium in your own community strengthens local evidence-based collaborative initiatives and connects local networks of data users and connects members to a Canada-wide network of hundreds of like-minded organizations.